Afraid of Labor: Strategies for working through the fear

 You could also think of this as preparation, but I love the word training because it suggests something rigorous and physical, which is a more realistic descriptor for what this entails.
 Training includes having a basic understanding of the labor and delivery process, what to expect from your care providers, medication options, etc. You cannot prepare for or control every detail (more about that in confidence & acceptance!) but you can familiarize yourself with the most common variables.
 If you’re familiar with what to expect, you’re less likely to have a fear response when, for example, and nurse needs to examine your cervix to check for progress.
 Unknowns can be scary and overwhelming, especially when we’re vulnerable.
 Training or preparing your mind can help reduce those fear responses, and can help you stay more relaxed and focused on the task at hand.

-Arguably more important is the physical side of training because labor itself is such a physical process!
+Equally imperative is the physical side of training.
 Labor can be hard work, and just like we wouldn’t run a marathon without putting in work to prepare beforehand, facing an event like labor without physical preparation can be equally unwise.
 Thorough physical training involves strengthening and mobilizing your body to help make labor more comfortable, learning to breathe through challenge, and practicing working through physical stress.
-Training all of these can help you feel more capable and ready before hand, and can also help reduce your fear and stress responses in the moment during your birth.
+Training in all of these areas can help you feel more capable and ready before hand, and can also help reduce your fear and stress responses in the moment during your birth.
 Prenatal yoga, walking, and strength training are well documented to safely and effectively prepare our bodies for the work of labor.

 Learning how to continue breathing well during stress can make a huge difference in how overwhelming your labor and delivery experience feels.
 When contractions hit, or when something unexpected comes up, an untrained breather might hold, shorten, or tighten their breath, all of which can send panic signals to our nervous system and increase our experience of pain and fear.
 A prenatal yoga class that focuses on breathing technique is a great resource for working on this, as are some childbirth education programs.
 Learning to breathe effectively through physical and mental stress doesn’t make the stressor go away, but it can make it much more manageable.
 It’s one of the most valuable skills you can bring into labor!